-Top 10 Tips for Buying a Mobility Scooter
+10 Things to Look For When Buying a Mobility Scooter

-- Think about storage.
-Do you have a big enough space near a plug socket so it can charge?
+- Storage Options – Do you have a big enough space near a plug socket so it can charge?
 Is it secure?
-Scooter storage sheds are available to buy if you have the outdoor space.
+If you have outdoor space, looking into mobility scooter storage sheds is a fantastic option.

-- Decide what Class scooter you require.
-If you will mainly be making short local journeys on the pavements or want to take your scooter in the car or on public transport a portable Class 2 may be the best option.
+- Choose the scooter class you require – For short local journeys on the pavements or the ability to take your scooter in the car or on public transport a portable Class 2 may be the best option.
 If you want something larger with the option of driving on the roads then you will need a Class 3 scooter.
-Click here for Mobility Scooter legal requirements: https://www.gov.uk/mobility-scooters-and-powered-wheelchairs-rules
+Visit the UK government website for Mobility Scooter legal requirements.

 - Take into account your personal needs.
-You may need extra legroom or a specific kind of seat.
-Pay attention to the weight restrictions.
-If you suffer with your back you may want to make sure the suspension is good.
+Do you need extra legroom or a specific kind of seat?
+Consider weight restrictions or a mobility scooter with more suspension if you suffer with back problems.

-- Consider how many wheels you’d like and what type.
+- Consider how many wheels you’d like and what type of tyre.
 Scooters with 3 wheels may be easier to handle, especially in smaller spaces, whilst some people prefer the extra stability of 4 wheels.
-Solid tyres or pneumatic?
-Pneumatic tyres will offer more suspension, giving a smoother ride but as with any air filled tyres, are at risk of puncture.
+When purchasing or renting a mobility scooter, you should consider the tyre type: solid tyres or pneumatic.
+Pneumatic tyres will offer more suspension, giving a smoother ride but as with any air-filled tyres, are at risk of puncture.

-- Think about where you’ll be using the Scooter.
-If indoors, check the measurements against the size of the doors.
+- Think about where you’ll be using the mobility scooter.
+If indoors, check the width of your mobility scooter against the size of the doors to ensure it will fit through.
 When outside, will it mainly be pavements or do you need something for all terrains?

-- Shop around and try before you buy.
-Try different styles so you can find one you are happy with.
-A Mobility Centre or Disabled Living Centre will be able to offer guidance and sometimes training.
-Hire your preferred model or a similar version from your local Shopmobility for a day before you commit to buying.
+- Try before you buy.
+Shop around and try different styles of mobility scooter so you can compare and find one you are happy with before purchasing.
+A Mobility Centre or Disabled Living Centre will be able to offer guidance and sometimes training on how to choose and use a mobility scooter.
+Another option could be to hire your preferred model or a similar version from your local Shopmobility for a day before you commit to buying to really put it to the test.
 Prices can vary hugely from place to place so look around for the best deal.

-- Practice in a safe area.
-Make sure you have had enough practice and feel confident on your scooter before you go out alone.
+- Practice in a safe area to ensure you feel confident on your scooter before going out alone.